 The way it technically works is that the infrared light stimulates light receptors inside the mitochondria.
-Remember, the mitochondria is like a power plant inside each cell; normally, the energy your cells use comes from glucose or ketones, but light can be used as well.
+Remember, mitochondria is like a power plant inside each cell; normally, the energy your cells use comes from glucose or ketones, but light can be used as well.

 Most of the infrared saunas on the market today use heating technology that’s based on far infrared radiation to make you sweat and to support your overall health.

 That’s because far infrared light can penetrate both the epidermis and the dermis (the two outermost layers of the skin) and reach all the way into the fat-rich subcutaneous tissue (also known as subcutis or hypodermis) where your sweat glands are located.

 In fact, studies have shown that far infrared radiation can penetrate up to 1.5 inches (4 cm) below the surface of the skin.
 Mid infrared light can only penetrate your soft tissue (dermis), and near infrared light is limited to penetrating your epidermis.

 As a result, near infrared light is great for improving skin health, stimulating mitochondria, speeding up wound healing and increasing collagen production.